Discipline & School Policies

 LEVEL THREE

-Level Three infractions will be dealt with by the Lower School Division Head.
-A parent meeting will be required.
+Level Three infractions will be dealt with by the Lower School Dean of Students, in consultation with the Lower School Division Head.
+A parent conversation or meeting will be required.

 Examples include: